-In the past, court reporter Birmingham AL were a fixture in every sort of courtroom situation.
+In the past, court reporter were a fixture in every sort of courtroom situation.
 However, demand for live court reporters declined in the last few decades, as budget cuts caused many of the courts to choose electronic recorders and send the tapes to less expensive freelance typists.
 Yet, as that occurred, many court administrators started to realize that tape recorders and virtual assistants couldn’t fully replace human beings.

 Why Recordings and Virtual Assistants Fail